itsakhilp/bookmyshow_reactnative/README.md

 # 🎬 BookMyShow Clone 🎟️

 Welcome to the BookMyShow Clone repository!
 This project is a full-fledged movie ticket booking application, packed with exciting features to provide a seamless and engaging user experience.
-Whether you're planning a night out at the movies or just exploring what's showing nearby, this app has got you covered!
+Whether you're planning a night out at the movies or just exploring what's showing nearby, this app has got you covered!!!

 ## 🚀 Features